mreschka/helios2mqtt/README.md

 * Simple Example, local mqtt server, no auth:
 `/usr/bin/helios2mqtt -a 192.168.4.30`
-Starts the deamon, connects to helios modbus KWL at 192.168.4.30 and publishes at helios/status/# of the local mqtt (port 1883)
+starts the deamon, connects to helios modbus KWL at 192.168.4.30 and publishes at helios/status/# of the local mqtt (port 1883)

 * Complex Example, local mqtt server, with auth:
 `/usr/bin/helios2mqtt -a 192.168.4.30 -b 502 -m mqtt://192.168.4.10 -u heliosMqtt -p seCRe7 -v warn -n helios220D -s -j /home/smarthome/helios_vars.json`
-Starts the deamon, connects to helios modbus KWL at 192.168.4.30 and publishes at helios/status/# of the mqtt server at 192.168.4.10 using the credantials above.
+starts the deamon, connects to helios modbus KWL at 192.168.4.30 and publishes at helios/status/# of the mqtt server at 192.168.4.10 using the credantials above.
 Published will be json strings with additional infos.
 Will only print warning and errors.
 Uses a customized version of the variables definition in home of smarthome user.

 ### mqtt topics

-* helios/status/xxx
+* `helios/status/xxx`:
 helios2mqtt pushes all the readings from helios KWL to one subtopic each.
 You can choose using -s Option if you would like to simply have the value or a json string with more info like timestamp and explanation.

-* helios/get/xxx
+* `helios/get/xxx`:
 helios2mqtt listens to get requests here.
 You can request status updates for specific readings here.
 The response will be published as status.

-* helios/connected
+* `helios/connected`:
-    * 0 means not connected (using a will, so this means deamon is not running)
+    * `0` means not connected (using a mqtt will, so this means deamon is not running at all or is not able to connect to mqtt server)
-    * 1 means connected to mqtt but no connection to helios
+    * `1` means connected to mqtt but no connection to helios
-    * 2 means connected to both, mqtt and helios KWL
+    * `2` means connected to both, mqtt and helios KWL

-* helios/set/xxx
+* `helios/set/xxx`:
 Will be used for changing variables in helios KWL.
 Not implmented (jet).

 ## License